gavinhoward/bc/manuals/bc/EN.1.md

 **-f** *file*, **--file**=*file*

-:   Reads in *file* and evaluates it.
-If expressions are also given (see above),
+:   Reads in *file* and evaluates it, line by line, as though it were read
-    the expressions are evaluated in the order given.
+    through **stdin**.
+If expressions are also given (see above), the expressions are evaluated in the order given.

     In other bc(1) implementations, this option causes the program to execute the files and then exit.
 This bc(1) does not, unless the